Skip to main content

 Match is actually the platform that ushered in the first generation of online dating.
 Registered in 1995, it went live at the head end of the dot-com boom and could attribute its early success to two factors:

-• Diverse, women-oriented user base: As explained in a 2019 piece published in The Atlantic, Match took off by marketing toward women and diverse demographics, including LGBTQ+ communities.
+• Diverse, women-oriented user base: As explained in a 2019 piece published in The Atlantic, Match took off by marketing toward women and diverse demographics, including LGBTQIA+ communities.

 eHarmony arrived on the scene five years after Match, in 2000.
-The principal brand differentiator with eHarmony was (and is) its emphasis on long-term relationships.
-While many Match users might've been seeking fleeting fun, eHarmony stood apart by courting users focused on finding "the one."
+Its principal brand differentiator was (and is) its emphasis on long-term relationships.
+While many Match users might've been seeking fleeting fun, eHarmony stood apart by courting users focused on finding “the one.”

 Neither eHarmony nor Match was the first dating site to hit the nascent World Wide Web — that distinction goes to Kiss.com in 1994 — but they were the only ones among the first-generation platforms to last.
 Today, they continue to be two of the most well-known and widely used online dating services in the world.